As much as everyone would love to have a perfect trip, you have to face the fact that something bad might happen.

 Before I could finish he cut me off and yelled “EMERGENCY!!!!”

 He ran out of the room for about 2 minutes and when he came back he had a large glass of beer and said “Here you go Mate.”

 Maybe I should have looked at it a little longer.(Hint Hint).

-Everyone on the bus immediately dispersed in different directions and I just stood there wondering “Where the hell am I supposed to catch my 2nd bus that will take me to Cesky Krumlov(my final destination)?”
+I just stood there wondering “Where the hell am I supposed to catch my next bus to Cesky Krumlov?”

 I go back on the bus and ask the driver “Cesky Krumlov bus?”

 He points behind us and that’s all I get out of him.